Senate Research Center S.B. 568

 SUBCHAPTER E. GENERAL PROVISIONS APPLICABLE TO REGULATED PERSONS

 Sec.
 781.201.
 CRIMINAL HISTORY CHECK.
 Requires the department to conduct a specific criminal history check on each applicant for a license or registration.
 Provides that an applicant is ineligible for a license or registration if the check reveals that the applicant has committed an act that constitutes grounds for the denial of the license or registration.
-Provides that a license of registration issued by the department is conditional on receipt of criminal history information.
+Requires each applicant to include in the application two complete sets of fingerprints and provides that a license or registration issued by the department is conditional on the department's receipt of criminal history record information.

 Sec.
 781.203.
 FALSE REPRESENTATION.
 Prohibits a person from falsely representing that the person is employed by a license holder, or is licensed or registered under this chapter.

 Sec.
 781.204.
 PROHIBITION AGAINST CERTAIN POLITICAL SUBDIVISIONS ACTING AS ALARM SYSTEMS COMPANY.
 Prohibits a political subdivision, with certain exceptions, from offering alarm system sales, service, installation, or monitoring unless it was providing monitoring services to residents within the boundaries of the political subdivision on September 1, 1999.
 Prohibits any fee charged by the political subdivision from exceeding the cost of the monitoring.

 SUBCHAPTER F. EXPIRATION; RENEWAL

 Sec.
 781.251.
 EXPIRATION.
 Provides a timeline for the expiration of a license or registration under this chapter.